 Section I. General Background

-A) Simply put, The Ska’vyn Exchange (“TSE”) is a high-end Trading Guild whose goal is to provide members with access to a top-tier Guild Trader Kiosk location while maintaining an incredibly supportive, friendly and helpful environment.
+A) Simply put, The Ska’vyn Consotium is a network of two Trade Guilds – The Ska’vyn Exchange (“TSE”) and The Ska’vyn Bazaar (“TSB”).
+Both are high-end Trading Guilds whose goal is to provide members with access to top-tier Guild Trader Kiosk locations while maintaining an incredibly supportive, friendly and helpful environment.

 A) Great question!
 You may notice that The Ska’vyn Exchange has a “Founded” date of 03/30/2014 – also known as “Day One” of the Early Access PC/Mac launch period.
 Our guild’s core has been around for a long time – but we weren’t always a Trade Guild!
 In fact, TSE started out as the official “Elder Scrolls Online” guild for a now-defunct cross-gaming community.
 After that community collapsed in mid-2015, a few of our remaining leaders stuck around and, after several months of low activity, we officially converted into a Trade-focused guild in January of 2016!
-We’ve quickly grown into one of the very best Trade Guilds in Tamriel.
+We’ve quickly grown into one of the very best Trade Guilds in Tamriel, so much so that we were able to found a second guild, The Ska’vyn Bazaar, in January 2017.
 This is all thanks to the hard work, dedication and experience of our Guild Master & Officers, as well as all of our incredibly supportive and active members – we hope you’ll enjoy yourself as a part of our community!

 Q) So, what’s the deal with the Guild Name?

 A) Our guild is named for the city of Ska’vyn (sometimes spelled “Skaven”), located in Central Hammerfell, our original home.
-After recent events related to the ongoing Three Banners War, The Exchange has relocated to capitalize on greater business opportunities in other areas of Tamriel – but we continue to proudly display the name of our homeland.
+After recent events related to the ongoing Three Banners War, The Exchange and Bazaar have relocated to capitalize on greater business opportunities in other areas of Tamriel – but we continue to proudly display the name of our homeland.

-Q) I see TSE is aligned with the Covenant – what’s up with that?
+Q) I see TSE and TSB are aligned with the Covenant – what’s up with that?

 A) Our allegiance to the Daggerfall Covenant is a loose affiliation at best.
 While we do occasionally offer our wares for sale in the war-torn region of Cyrodiil under the protection of Emeric’s banner, we as a Guild never officially engage in open combat.
 You may occasionally see some familiar faces on the battlefield, as we allow our members to do what they please on their own time, but as a Trade Organization, our sole focus is coin – cold, hard gold.
 As such, we accept members from any of the three major Tamrielic alliances – be you of the Pact, Dominion, or Covenant.